RTEMS/rtems-docs/c-user/glossary.rst

         The state occupied by an uncreated or deleted task.

     NUMA
-        An acronym for Non-Uniform Memory Access.
+        This term is an acronym for Non-Uniform Memory Access.

     numeric coprocessor
         A component used in computer systems to enhance performance in